jschillinger2/marine_batmon_esp/readme.md

 * **Voltage dividers** – ensure the divider output never exceeds 3.3 V. Example 33 kΩ/10 kΩ covers up to ~15 V.
 * **Relay** – low‑side N‑MOSFET or opto‑isolated relay board driven by `kChargeRelayPin` (GPIO 16 default).

+To dynamically adjust the SOC conversion for different battery architectures, simply update the values in `app_config.h`.

 ---

 ## 🖥️ Dashboards & Alerts

 Because the firmware uses standard Signal K paths, tools like Grafana (via InfluxDB plugin) or SignalK‑native dashboards will auto‑suggest the data.
 Add threshold alerts for low voltage or high current as needed.